bitst0rm-pub/Formatter/README.md

                 "format_on_save": false,
                 "format_on_paste": false
             },
-            "json": "jsbeautifier",  // as type string
+            "python": ["isort", "black"],  // chaining sequentially in a single run, type list "json": "jsbeautifier",        // as type string
-            "python": {              // OR as type dictionary "uid": "autopep8"
+            "php": {                       // OR as type dictionary "uid": "phpcsfixer"
             },
-            "html": {
-                "uid": "jsbeautifier",
+            "html": {                      // dict can be used as a list item in chaining list "uid": "jsbeautifier",
                 "exclude_syntaxes": {
                     "html": ["markdown"]